jiminpark-ie/jiminpark-ie.github.io/_news/2026-04-17-invited-talk.md

 related_posts: false
 ---

-Gave an invited talk, _AI-Enabled Scheduling for Manufacturing Systems_, at the Denmark–Korea Network on Industrial Green Transition in Manufacturing. 🇩🇰🇰🇷
+Gave an invited talk, _AI-Enabled Scheduling for Manufacturing Systems_, at the Denmark–Korea Network on Industrial Green Transition in Manufacturing, on behalf of Prof. Hyun-Jung Kim. 🇩🇰🇰🇷